-Foreign researchers and their families visitting and living in Poland can access the Polish healthcare services:
+Foreign researchers and their families visitting and living in Poland can access the Polish state-funded healthcare services:

 - as employees when healthcare contributions are paid by the employer,